rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/faq/README.md

 ## Tickets

+#### Q. Who can create support tickets and How?
+Can a non logged in user create a support ticket?

+There are three ways a ticket could be created which are mentioned in [3.2.
+Ticket Creation](http://docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_creation.html).

+A user has to be logged in when creating tickets via web support form.
+However, when tickets are created via email, any user (including non-logged users) can create tickets by sending ther emails to the support [mailbox(es)](http://docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.html).

+#### Q.How to find Helpdesk Contact for a WordPress User?

+Go to your Users area in the Wordpress dashboard.
+For example: yoursitename.com/wp-admin/users.php.
+You will find the column Staff/customer, which represents the respective helpdesk contact for that user.
+When clicked, it will redirect you to the contact where you can see the tickets created by that user.

 #### Q. What will happen if I delete the Helpdesk contact of a customer who has created a ticket?

 The ticket will still be linked to the customer's WordPress user.
 However, if the WordPress user too is deleted, then the ticket will then not have any creator.